Completeness of the ZH-calculus: The ZH-calculus

 The generator \graymult\ acts as XOR on the computational basis while \grayphase{\neg} acts as NOT:

 In some of the later sections there will be diagrams with many NOTs.
-To avoid overcrowding, we will draw a red dashed edge for an edge with a NOT on it:
+To avoid overcrowding, we will draw a red dashed edge for an edge between Z-spiders with a NOT on it:

 We also introduce the derived \emph{negate} spider (a white NOT):

 The negate white spider with one input and output acts like the Z gate: